stephenxs/SONiC/doc/mellanox/sfp-error-status.md

 #### Platform API

-A new platform API in class SFP is required for polling the error status of the SFP module.
+A new platform API in class SFP is required for fetching the error status of the SFP module.

 ```
 def get_error_status(self)